say217/Anchor-AI/README.md

 ## Introduction

-Anchor AI is an empathetic, AI-powered mental health assistant designed specifically for students.
+Anchor AI is an empathetic, AI-powered mental health assistant designed specifically for Youths.
 It provides a safe and supportive space where users can check in on their mental well-being, manage tasks and goals, receive personalized recommendations, and engage in therapeutic conversations.
 With a strong focus on privacy, positivity, and accessibility, Anchor AI leverages natural language processing and real-time interactions to deliver encouragement, mood tracking, and practical tools for daily life management.

 **Important Disclaimer:** Anchor AI is not intended to replace professional mental health care.
 It serves only as a supportive, non-clinical tool.
 If you are experiencing a mental health crisis, please seek help from a licensed professional or emergency services.
 ## Project Structure